-	The CVFI credential exam is a timed, computer-based non-disclosed exam that can be taken remotely.
-The questions and answers are not published nor are you permitted to share any of the information included on the exam.
-The CVFI credential exam grading process is immediate.
+The CVFI credential exams are timed, computer-based non-disclosed exams that can be taken remotely.
+The questions and answers are not published nor are you permitted to share any of the information included on the exams.
+The grading process for the CVFI credential exams is immediate.
 You will receive either a “Pass” or “Fail” notification upon electronic submission of the exam.

 All CVFI credential holders must meet the following requirements to maintain the CVFI credential: